International Guitar Research Archive: Public programs and exhibitions

-The archive also sponsors events such as master classes, including one in 1999 with renowned classical guitarist Christopher Parkening.
+The archive also sponsors events such as master classes, including one in 1999 with classical guitarist Christopher Parkening.

-Academic and global significance

-CSUN's guitar program, led by Ron Purcell until his passing in 2011, became a model in the California State University system and internationally recognized, in part due to IGRA.
-The university hosted the Guitar Foundation of America International Convention in 1995, attracting artists and educators from across the world and further solidifying IGRA’s role in global guitar scholarship.

 Grants and fellowships

-In 2008, the Augustine Foundation awarded the archive a $30,000 grant to conserve and catalog its vast holdings, ensuring long-term access for researchers.
-An earlier grant helped digitize parts of the collection, enhancing its availability to global scholars.
+In 2008, the Augustine Foundation awarded the archive a $30,000 grant for conservation and cataloging.
+An earlier grant supported digitization of part of the collection.

 Since 2013, the IGRA archive and the Ronald and Beth Purcell Endowment have supported an annual student fellowship at the CSUN University Library in Special Collections and Archives.

-Legacy

-Following Ron Purcell’s death in 2011, a memorial concert was held at CSUN to honor his contributions to guitar education and the archive.
-His vision and leadership were instrumental in shaping IGRA into one of the premier repositories of guitar history in the world.